googleinterns/amaranth/README.md

 Amaranth CE is not packaged as an official Chrome Extension, and is not released on the Chrome Web Store.
-If you'd like to install Amaranth CE on your own Chrome web browser, please follow the instructions below.
+If you'd like to install Amaranth CE on your own Chrome web browser, please use the following steps.

 1. Clone this project to your local machine using `git clone ...`
 2. In your Chrome browser navigate to `chrome://extensions` in the URL bar
 3. Toggle "Developer Mode" ON.
-    - The toggle is located in the top right-hand corner of the screen for me, though it may be different on your machine.
+    - The toggle is located in the top right-hand corner of the screen, but machine requirements could move the button around.
-4. Select "Load Unpacked" from the menu that appears.
+4. Select "Load Unpacked" from the menu.
-5. In the file browser that pops up, navigate to your installation of this project, and select the `amaranth-chrome-ext/` directory.
+5. In the file browser, navigate to the this project's install directory, and select the `amaranth-chrome-ext/` directory.
 6. Done!
-Navigate to any restaurant page on grubhub.com to ensure it's working correctly.
+Navigate to any restaurant page on grubhub.com to see the model infer dish data.

 ## Project Structure